vihsilvadacosta/vihsilvadacosta/README.md

 ## Hello there!
 I'm Vitória

 - 👩‍💻 A Computer Science Student
-- 🌱 QA Intern at ACCT Global
+- 🌱 QA Analyst at ACCT Global
 - 😄 You can reach me on Linkedin: https://www.linkedin.com/in/vitoriasilvadacosta/